 There are 20 beautiful bays.
 So don’t be surprised if you are on some of them just by yourselves.
-Camping on Magnetic Island is also great because you can just walk to Horseshoe Bay in 5 mins.
-You need to visit other bays such as Florence Bay, Geoffrey Bay, Alma Bay, Arthur Bay (our favorite), and Balding Bay.
+You have to visit one of the many bays such as Florence Bay, Geoffrey Bay, Alma Bay, Arthur Bay (our favorite), and Balding Bay.

-If you have 4WD it’s fun (for Nico) to drive all the way to Radical Bay.
-The street is really bad and you should only consider to go there by car if you have a 4WD.
+If you have 4WD it’s fun (it was for Nico) to drive all the way to Radical Bay.
+The street is really bad and you should only consider going there by car if you have a 4WD.

 If you don’t have a car or just a 2WD, you can also walk there.
 Which brings is to the next activity on Magnetic Island: Walking.

-TRAVELLING IN QUEENSLAND?
+TRAVELING IN QUEENSLAND AND INTO HIKING?
 CHECK OUR RECENT ARTICLE: 8 Amazing Noosa National Park walks: Enjoy beach views and spot koalas

 Magnetic Island is great to explore on foot.
 With 25 km of walking tracks you can see wildlife, fauna and flora and enjoy many spectacular views.
 There are around 10 great walking tracks and it depends on you if you would like to do all of them.